rh-mobb/tf_rosa_sts_privatelink/README.md

 # Using Terraform to build ROSA cluster with Private Link enabled and STS

 Red Hat Openshift Service on AWS (ROSA) is a fully-managed turnkey application platform.
 A ROSA cluster can be created without any requirements on public subnets, internet gateways, or network address translation (NAT) gateways.
-In this configuration, Red Hat uses AWS PrivateLink to manage and monitor a cluster in order to avoid all public ingress network traffic.
+In this configuration, Red Hat uses AWS PrivateLink to manage and monitor a cluster to avoid all public ingress network traffic.

 To deploy Red Hat OpenShift Service on AWS (ROSA) into your existing Amazon Web Services (AWS) account, Red Hat requires several prerequisites to be met.
 There are several [requirements ](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-sts-aws-prereqs), [Review AWS service quota](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-required-aws-service-quotas.html#rosa-sts-required-aws-service-quotasr) and [enable ROSA in your AWS account Access](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-setting-up-environment.html#rosa-sts-setting-up-environment).